AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

    >(Information only) Since this is not a trigger module, you do not choose where to start it.
 When using a trigger module, you would now select where to start it.
    >
    >
-   >For more information, see [Choose where a trigger module starts](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).
+   >For more information, see [Choose where a trigger module starts in Adobe Workfront Fusion](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).

 1. Right-click the module, click **Rename**, then type a name the describes what you want the module to do (such as "Search for project)," then click **OK**.